Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 More in our article on Removing Flowers and Separating Bromeliad Pups

-Prepare the right number of pots for your new plant(s) by filling them with a light, well-draining soil-free mixture as described above.
+Prepare the right number of pots for your new plant(s) by filling them with a light, soil-free mixture with excellent drainage as described above.

 Tip the adult plant out of its pot and gently cut the offsets loose using a very sharp, clean knife or clippers.